-Uterine (womb) cancer is the 4th most common cancer among women in the UK (2011), accounting for 5% of all new cases of cancer in females.[1-4]
+Uterine cancer is the 4th most common cancer in females in the UK, accounting for 5% of all new cancer cases in females (2016-2018).In females and males combined, uterine cancer is the 13th most common cancer in the UK, accounting for 3% of all new cancer cases (2016-2018).[1-4]

 For uterine cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.